 The Savage Dig

-Estimated start date c Spring 2018.
+Estimated start date c Summer 2019.

-Archaeology dig in and around the immediate area of the MacQuillan Castle & Savage Castle Ruins.
+The project is an archaeology dig in and around the immediate area of the MacQuillan Castle & Savage Castle Ruins.

 Investigations of the Crannog, Rath and area around the lakeside to identify early inhabitants.